-In this major-minor program, candidates meet the "Pedagogical Knowledge & Pedagogical Content Knowledge" requirement by majoring in Middle Grades Education.
-Candidates must also select at least one concentration that corresponds with their chosen content area: English, Mathematics, Science, or Social Studies.
+In this double major program, candidates meet the "Pedagogical Knowledge & Pedagogical Content Knowledge" requirement by majoring in Secondary Education.
+Candidates must also select a concentration that corresponds with their chosen content area: English, Mathematics, Science, or Social Studies.
 Concentrations are added by students through their Student Center in MyMadison.

 The table below shows the general course sequence.
-See the Endorsement Checklists for more specific course information.
+See the Endorsement Checklists on the MSME website for more specific course information.

-Middle Grades Education Major Course Work
+Secondary Education Major Course Work

-- Candidates must receive grades of "B-" or higher in all Middle Grades Education major course work, unless otherwise indicated. - Minimum cumulative GPA of 2.5 or higher is required for admission into the Teacher Education Program. - Ensure a minimum of 120 undergraduate credit hours will be completed to earn an undergraduate bachelor of science degree.
+- Candidates must receive grades of "B-" or higher in all Secondary Education course work, unless otherwise indicated. - Minimum cumulative GPA of 2.5 or higher is required for admission into the Teacher Education program. - Ensure a minimum of 120 undergraduate credit hours will be completed to earn an undergraduate bachelor's degree.